 So if you have a favorite hotel pillow you've been longing to have in your home, and you're desperate to recreate the luxurious hotel snoozing experience in the comfort of your own four walls, there is good news—you can actually buy one of those luxe hotel pillows for yourself.

 Many of the most popular hotels across the globe actually sell the pillows they use in their hotel rooms online—so it's easier than ever to have the comfy, fluffy bed of dreams in your very own bedroom.

 We all know the feeling of sinking into a dreamy king-size bed, with the plushest bedding you've ever felt at your hotel, after a long few hours of traveling.
 Is there really a better feeling?

-But there's a reason why the best pillows are often to be found at hotels, rather than in our homes.
+But there's a reason why the best pillows (and the best mattresses) are often to be found at hotels, rather than in our homes.
 Put simply, the reason that hotel pillows are so wonderfully comfortable is that hotel owners and management put a lot of thought (and money) into choosing the best options for their room.
 They want guests to have an excellent night's sleep, to enjoy their hotel experience, and of course, to return.
 And having a comfortable, soft pillow is a huge part of that experience, so they spend a lot of time choosing the right ones.